-Any household member who has been evicted from Federally assisted housing for drug-related criminal activity, for three years from the date of the eviction will be denied.
-If the evicted household member who engaged in drug-related criminal activity has successfully completed a supervised drug rehabilitation program or circumstances leading to the eviction no longer exist, the Owner may, but is not required to, admit the household.
+Any household member who has been evicted from Federally assisted housing for drug-related criminal activity for three years from the date of the eviction will be denied.
+If the evicted household member who engaged in drug-related criminal activity has successfully completed a supervised drug rehabilitation program or circumstances leading to the eviction no longer exist, the Property may but is not required to admit the household.

-Applicants will be denied if the Owner determines that there is reasonable cause to believe that a household member's illegal use or a pattern of illegal use of a drug may interfere with the health, safety or right to peaceful enjoyment of the premises by other residents.
-(Examples of evidence of illegal activities may include a conviction record, former landlord references, etc.)
+Applicants will be denied if the Property determines that there is reasonable cause to believe that a household member's illegal use or a pattern of illegal use of a drug may interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents (examples of evidence of illegal activities may include a conviction record, former landlord references, etc.).

 Applicants will be denied if any member of the household is subject to a lifetime registration requirement under a state sex offender registration program.
-In accordance with Federal law, Owners shall establish standards that prohibit admission to any Federally assisted property to sex offenders subject to a lifetime registration requirement under a state sex offender registration program.
+In accordance with Federal law, the Property shall establish standards that prohibit admission to any Federally assisted property to sex offenders subject to a lifetime registration requirement under a state sex offender registration program.
 This check is conducted via the National Sex Offender Registry.

-During the admissions screening process, the Owner must perform the necessary criminal history background checks in the state where the housing is located and in other states where the household members are known to have resided.
+During the admissions screening process, the Property must perform the necessary criminal history background checks in the state where the housing is located and in other states where the household members are known to have resided.

-Applicants will be denied if the Owner determines that there is reasonable cause to believe that a household member's abuse or pattern of abuse of alcohol interferes with the health, safety or right to peaceful enjoyment of the premises by other residents.
+Applicants will be denied if the Property determines that there is reasonable cause to believe that a household member's abuse or pattern of alcohol interferes with the Health, Safety, or right to peaceful enjoyment of the premises by other residents.

-Note: Existing residents that have turned 18 since the last certification will have criminal backgrounds run as per the current criminal criteria at the time of annual or if the household reports for an interim for other changes.
+Note: Existing residents that have turned 18 since the last certification will have criminal backgrounds run as per the current criminal criteria at the time of the annual certification, or if the household reports for an interim for other changes.
 We will not process an interim on a household just due to a member turning 18.

-G. Eligibility Under the Student Rule
+F. Eligibility Under the Student Rule

-Owners are required to determine a student's eligibility for Section 8 assistance at move-in, annual recertification, initial certification (when an in-place tenant begins receiving Section 8) and at the time of an interim recertification if one of the household composition changes reported is that a household member is enrolled as a student.
-The owner will use the following HUD guidelines as indicated in Chapter 3 of HUD's occupancy handbook, HUD Handbook 4350.3 REV-I.
+The property is required to determine a student's eligibility for Section 8 assistance at move-in, annual recertification, initial certification (when an in-place tenant begins receiving Section 8), and at the time of an interim recertification.
+If one of the household composition changes reported is that a household member is enrolled as a student.
+The Property will use the following HUD guidelines as indicated in Chapter 3 of the HUD's occupancy handbook, HUD Handbook 4350.3 Rev I.

-Students Who are NOT Eligible for Section 8 Assistance
+Students who are NOT eligible for Section 8 Assistance: